smithy-lang/smithy-ruby/seahorse/README.md

 #### Middleware Usage Example

-For each operation invocation, a middleware stack is created and middleware is added to it in a specific order.
+For each client operation invocation, a middleware stack is created and middleware is added to it in a specific order.
 The middleware stack is then run in a reverse order.
 An example code generated Client operation is as follows:

 ```ruby
 def get_high_score(params = {}, options = {})